The Club was initially known as the 'Netherlands Society Abel Tasman' and first opened its doors on the 1st November 1958 in Barkly Street, St Kilda.

 It has always been the aim of the Dutch Club to unite the Dutch community, to support each other wherever possible and work together as a team.
 It hasn't always been easy, however the resilience of the Club is symbolic and reflective of the spirit of the Dutch character.
 It is still the Clubs mission statement of today and we are hoping to continue its legacy for many years and many events to come.

 Our vision is that Dutch Club Abel Tasman is the place to be for Dutch events.

-Then finally after 9 months the Club relocated to the current premises at 60 Rosstown Road in Carnegie!
+Finally the Club relocated to the current premises at 60 Rosstown Road in Carnegie!
 The official opening was on Saturday 8th December 1972.
-The club opened its doors to many sub-clubs, for example a Bridge Club, Klaverjas Club, Biljart Club, Table Tennis Club, Dam Club, Jokers and the Soccer Club.
+The Club opened its doors to many sub-clubs, for example a Bridge Club, Klaverjas Club, Biljart Club, Table Tennis Club, Dam Club, Jokers and the Soccer Club.

 On 24th November 1973 the Club celebrated its 15 year history.
 This day marked the 332 year anniversary of sailor/explorer Captain Abel Tasman having set foot on Australian soil.
 Among its achievements during 15 years of establishment was membership of over 300, the purchase of its very own premises, establishing the Club as a non-profit organisation and many more.
 The band for the 15th anniversary was 'The Jantjes' which is apt as in Dutch 'jantjes'; is the nickname for a sailor.

 The Club enjoyed a time of great popularity and regular full houses.